stevenpencle/D6-LOA/README.md

 5. Rename the `EdatTemplate.csproj` file to `{your-project-name}.csproj`
 6. VS Code - open the `{your-project-name}` folder
 7. VS Code - Edit -> Replace in Files `EdatTemplate` with `{your-project-name]` and select "Replace All" (Ctrl + ALt + Enter)
+8. VS Code (optional) - Set the `UserSecretsId` in the .NET Core project to a new value (usually a GUID) and reload new secrets for your new application.
+All applications deployed on Azure will require their own unique secrets, but developers can use the ones provided by Randy for local development.
-8. VS Code - Hit Play
+9. VS Code - Hit Play!

 ## Features

 - Azure AD-B2C identity providers
 - Unified client and server model.
-Synchronization handled with ReinforcedTypings on "dotnet build"
+Synchronization handled with ReinforcedTypings on `dotnet build`
 - Themed, 508 compliant, and responsive design (Bootstrap 4) for FDOT standards
 - Role impersonation to assist with testing multiple application roles
 - Components for header, footer, and navigation
 - Service for async http request and response handling
 - Security service and route guard
-- Base service for subsription based services (data stores)
+- Base service for subsription based (observable) services (data stores)
 - Data navigation service with helper components to handle sorting, filtering, and paging through large data sets
 - SRS (Staff) service and staff picker component to handle FDOT staff selections (with example)
 - Complete CRUD example for client and server architecture patterns